ObelusFamily/Anythink-Market-bza9mfze/readme.md

 1. In the Github codespace, run docker-compose up in the terminal to link the frontend and backend.
 2. Visit https://mhwillard-super-duper-garbanzo-wgjp57jpvjg35xpq-3000.preview.app.github.dev/api/ping in a browser window.
 You should get a "pong" message back if the DB is successfully connected.
-3. Visit https://mhwillard-super-duper-garbanzo-wgjp57jpvjg35xpq-3001.preview.app.github.dev/register and test signing up for an account..
+3. Visit https://mhwillard-super-duper-garbanzo-wgjp57jpvjg35xpq-3001.preview.app.github.dev/register and test signing up for an account....